ufal/low-resource-gec-wnut2019/data/README.md

 - path to vocabulary tsv file (token\toccurence format)
 - max_chunks -- how many parallel jobs to run (to speed it up)

 It outputs both original and corrupted sentence separated with tabulator.
-If you use multiple parallel jobs, you should concatenate resulting files into one file.

 [Vocabularies](data/vocabularies) directory contains vocabulary files used in our experiments.
 [Sample_monolingual_data](data/sample_monolingual_data) then contains a file with 10 000 clean Czech sentences.
 In our experiments, we used WMT News Crawl Data (http://data.statmt.org/news-crawl/) for each language.